Search results for

 QUICK ANSWER

 An unlocked phone is a device that has no carrier locks or restrictions.
 It's usually sold at full price.
-You can put any SIM card on it and use the handset with any carrier of your choice.
+You can use it with any carrier of your choice, whether you're using a physical SIM card or eSIM.

 JUMP TO KEY SECTIONS